vectorgrp/sil-kit/docs/api/services/lin.rst

 2. When using |SendFrame| with |LinFrameResponseType_SlaveResponse| or |LinFrameResponseType_SlaveToSlave|,
    a slave has to be preconfigured with |LinFrameResponseMode_Tx| on that ID.
 With these response types, only the ID of the |LinFrame| used in |SendFrame| is taken into account.
-The actual payload and frame settings are provided by the Tx buffer of the responing slave.
+The actual payload and frame settings are provided by the TX buffer of the responding slave.
 The following example assumes that a slave is configured as seen in :ref:`Initialization<sec:lin-initialization>`::

         // The slave is configured to respond on ID 0x11